 Plan a Carpet Picnic

 Plan and prepare a carpet picnic.
 Picnic food isn’t only for the summer.
 Why not buy some hotdogs and buns and make some potato salad and add some fruit and chips and you’ve got a picnic.
+This might become one of your family’s favorite free indoor activities for preschoolers at home.

 Spread the picnic blanket or tablecloth on the living room floor and pull out the picnic dishes and enjoy your carpet picnic.
 Talk about the fun vacations you have gone on or other family memories.
 Talk about where you want to go on your next vacation or real picnic.